an abstract image featuring various shades of blue

 • B.A.
 Vocational and Technical Education (Lecture "Psychological Foundations of Teaching and Learning")

 • B.Sc.
-Simulation Techology (Lecture)
+Simulation Techology (Lecture Series)

 • Ph.D.
 Simulation Technology (GS seminar, summer school)